 Mostly geometric patterns are used to make this work.
-The common motifs used are waves, mountains, bamboo, bishamon, key fret, double cypress fence, arrow feathers, seven treasures, pampas grass, overlapping diamonds, linked diamonds, lightning, linked hexagons and persimmon flower.
-The embroidery uses special sashiko thread and needle.
-Modern day sashiko stitching is not restricted to the traditional indigo coloured fabric but uses a variety of colour combinations, and it is considered a beautiful surface embellishment for fabrics.”
+The common motifs used are waves, mountains, bamboo, bishamon, key fret, double cypress fence, arrow feathers, seven treasures, pampas grass, overlapping diamonds, linked diamonds, lightning, linked hexagons, and persimmon flower.
+The embroidery uses special sashiko thread and needles.
+Modern-day sashiko stitching is not restricted to the traditional indigo-colored fabric but uses a variety of color combinations, and it is considered a beautiful surface embellishment for fabrics.”

-Here is an image of kitchen towel decorated with a beautiful Sashiko pattern.
+Here is an image of a kitchen towel decorated with a beautiful Sashiko pattern.
 You can read more about how it was done here Easy Sashiko Kitchen Towel Project (by Mollie Johanson)

 Once you get your hand in sewing I recommend one small and fast project for practice.

-Now you are ready to go to step 3 of the sequence Sewing tutorials for beginners: Sewing Basics # 3: Learn how to use a sewing machine
+Now you are ready to go to step 3 of the sequence of Sewing tutorials for beginners: Sewing Basics # 3: Learn how to use a sewing machine